 This policy applies to:

-• All records processed by the RCOG in either hardcopy or digital copy, including special categories of data
+• All records held by the RCOG in either paper or digital format, including records containing personal data

 • All employees of the RCOG (permanent, temporary and voluntary), Officers and Committee members handling College records, contractors and consultants who have access to records, wherever these records may be located.
 The policy aims to ensure that all employees and Officers are aware of what they must do to manage records in an effective and efficient way and in compliance with legal and regulatory requirements.

-This policy is part of the RCOG Data Security and Protection Policy Framework that includes:
+This policy is part of the RCOG Information Governance and Security Framework that includes:

 Policy